Privacy Policy

 Analytics

 We use Vercel Web Analytics to understand aggregate traffic.
 It is cookieless, sets no persistent identifier, and does not track you across other websites.
 It processes your IP address transiently to derive coarse, anonymous statistics; we do not use it to identify you.
-For this reason no cookie-consent banner is shown.
+Separately, we may use Google Analytics and Google Ads measurement to see which pages and adverts lead to a purchase.
+Those set cookies and share data with Google LLC in the United States, so they load ONLY after you choose "Accept" in the cookie banner.
+If you choose "Reject", or if no banner appears, no Google tag is loaded at all.
+You can change your mind at any time by deleting the vc_consent cookie in your browser.

 VIN lookups

 When you enter a VIN, we send it to the public NHTSA vPIC service (operated by the United States government) to decode the vehicle, and we may query NHTSA records for safety recalls.
-We do this only to provide the result you requested.
+If you buy a full history report, we also send that VIN to ClearVin (United States), the Approved NMVTIS Data Provider that supplies the report.
+ClearVin decides for itself how it handles the lookups it receives and carries its own legal duties for the records it holds, so it acts as an independent controller in its own right, not as our processor.
+We send it the VIN and nothing else — never your email address, your name or any payment detail.
 A VIN can, in some cases, relate to an identifiable person, so we treat it as personal data and never store it alongside your identity.

 Legal basis